 Due to Covid-19 public restrictions, Yiddish Theatre Ensemble presents online film/video performances for the Bay Area premiere of this bold and provocative play, directed by Bruce Bierman.
 It features an English translation by Caraid O’Brien including Yiddish language and idioms.
 Although the original script was set in turn-of-the-20th century Poland, this production is set in New York’s Lower East Side circa 1930.
 Gorgeous digital set designs by Technical Director/Videographer Jeremy Knight of West Edge Opera are inspired by photographs from New York’s Tenement Museum collection and period costumes by Wardrobe Consultant Suzanne Stassevich, formerly of San Francisco Opera, create the visual ambiance of the play.
 Klezmer musician David Rosenfeld is composing a rich sound score to enhance this evocative drama.
-Also behind the scenes are Assistant Director Karen Sellinger, Dramaturg Sara Pizer-Bush consulting on Jewish practice, and Production/Media Consultant Nadav Hochman of Gray Area.
+Also behind the scenes are Assistant Director Karen Sellinger, Dramaturg Sara Pizer-Bush consulting on Jewish practice, Sound Consultant Polo Talnir and Production/Media Consultant Nadav Hochman of Gray Area.

-The production also coincides with the 40th Anniversary of Yiddish Book Center (Amherst, MA) and their nationwide celebration.
+The production also coincides with the 40th Anniversary of Yiddish Book Center (Amherst, MA) and their 2021 Year of Translation.
 The book center’s Editorial Director David Mazower—great grandson of playwright Sholem Asch—will give a pre-production lecture online.
 Watch for details!

 This production is fiscally sponsored by KlezCalifornia.